sanikaptl/Automotive-Industry-Analysis/README.md

 # Indian_Automotive_Industry_Analysis
 ## Objective
 The **Automotive Industry** continues to face a dynamic set of challenges.
-For those with right ambition it represents an exiting time with opportunities to differentiate and stand out from the crowd.
-One area that has the opportunity to deliver significant competitive advantage is analytics.
+For those with right ambition, it represents an exiting time with opportunities to differentiate and stand out from the crowd.
+One area that has the opportunity to deliver a significant competitive advantage is analytics.

 The main objective of this report is to analyze the data of **Automotive Industry** and gather all the insights from it to understand the Indian market of cars from the given set of features.
 The topics of the analysis i.e. questions to answer from the analysis will be:-
-- Customer Segmentation: It is one of the motive of this analysis.
+- Customer Segmentation: It is one of the motives of this analysis.
 It is important for car makers to analyze the market and counter the opponent car makers.
 It has several steps:-
-        1. Exploretory Data Analysis
+        1. Exploratory Data Analysis
         2. Clustering Analysis
-- Engine Performance:How much power or performance is favourable for Indian market.
+- Engine Performance: How much power or performance is favorable for the Indian market?
-- Body Type: Which Body Type(s) is most favourable in Indian market.
+- Body Type: Which Body Type(s) is most favorable in the Indian market?
-- Safety: Do Indian market look into safety field while buying a car.
+- Safety: Do the Indian market look into the safety field while buying a car?
-- Fuel: Which type of fuel is used in most of the cars in India with that we can even analyze co2 emmision.
+- Fuel: Which type of fuel is used in most of the cars in India with that we can even analyze CO2 emissions.
-- New Technology: Do Indian market moving towards automation and new technologies which are present in cars along with the world.
+- New Technology: Do Indian market moving towards automation and new technologies that are present in cars along with the world.
 - Family Car: What type of cars prefered by Indian market i.e. now-a-days people attach child seats in cars for their children which tells us that the buyer has a family and children.

-**This type of insights will effect the market and the car makers will able to understand it to gain their profits and also help us to improve the features that new world requierd**
+**This type of insights will affect the market and the car makers will be able to understand it to gain their profits and also help us to improve the features that new world requierd**

 ## Approach

 This report will follow a mathematical approach using the concept of exploratory data analysis and using the concept of clustering analysis using machine learning algorithm.
-It also uses the machine learning algorithm for predictive analysis of the feature caleed "price".
+It also uses the machine learning algorithm for predictive analysis of the feature called "price".

 ## Challenge

 The automotive industry is one of the largest industries out there it's a 2.6 trillion dollar industry!

-But inside the industry there are too many categories and subcategories constructed by too many variables that it almost safe to say that every category is an industry of itself. for instance the car body variable is a vital one, as diffrernt body types are being used for very different reason here is a list of some car body type:
+But inside the industry, there are too many categories and subcategories constructed by too many variables that it is almost safe to say that every category is an industry of itself. for instance, the car body variable is a vital one, as different body types are being used for very different reasons here is a list of some car body types:
 - SEDAN
 - COUPE
 - STATION WAGON